The Exploit

-Cool Tools Series: MSFvenom
+Cool Tools Series: How MSFvenom Powers Penetration Testing

 In this post in the Cool Tools series, I’m going to share some tips on getting started with MSFvenom and how it can help you obtain a reverse shell on your penetration tests.
 If you missed Andrew Trexler’s recent Nuclei blog, be sure to check that out when you finish here!